-If you are thinking about setting a local group up, or of reviving an old one, this guide is here to encourage you to do so and to make it easy.
+If you are thinking about setting up a local group, or you are looking to reinstate an older group, this guide is here to encourage you to do so and to make it easy.
 If you have any questions, please contact us at firstname.lastname@example.org.

 The first things to consider are where the group will be based and what it will be called.